 Of all the regions of different Naga tribes, I consider the area around Mon, home to the Konyak Naga, in northern Nagaland the most interesting.
 Still I advise to also visit Mokukchung, centre of the Ao Naga region and the area around Kohima, home to the Angami Naga.
 During my journeys I have been to other areas, but still I do not consider it worthwhile visiting them, taking into account the expected obstacles and inconvenience.
 Day excursions from the above mentioned places to villages of different tribal groups are recommended.
 When planning to visit Nagaland we should not forget, that the area has been converted to Christianity by Baptists as early as the 2nd half of 19th century.
 Head-hunting does not exist anymore, but Nagaland is an interesting example of a people being deprived of their culture and struggling to adjust to modern times in search for identity.
 And they are very lovely and agile people.
 Accommodation at Hotels, guest houses and some village projects.
 Access to Nagaland is restricted, special permits are required.

-- Trekking in the Himalayas north of Delhi:
+- Kingdom of Passes - Trekking in the Himalayas north of Delhi:

 Ladakh's Tibetan culture is fascinating and alive.
 The capital Leh and the various monasteries in the valley are already worth the trip.
 The classical treks follow the old trading routes, also into remote Zanskar Valley.
 One starts in the north at the monastery of Lamayuru, the other in the south from Darcha to Padum.
 Another trek connects Lamayuru to Hemis monastery, or if you are looking for just a few days, the trek through the Markha valley might be the one to choose.
 Quite interesting is the Nubra Valley north of Leh.
 Beside a stunning scenery it is lovely to spend a few days in the monasteries along the old caravan route between Tibet and Central Asia.